LitnhJacuzzi/Clone-and-Equals/README.md

 # Clone and Equals
-This project implements perfect clone and perfect equals.
+This project implements perfect deep clone and perfect equals.

 # Usage
 ## Clone an object: